keptn/lifecycle-toolkit/docs/docs/guides/tasks.md

 - "workloadVersion"
 - "taskType"
 - "objectType"
+- "traceparent"
 - "metadata"

-A Job created by a Keptn Task with `KEPTN_CONTEXT`, may look like the following
+A Job created by a `KeptnTask` with `KEPTN_CONTEXT`, may look like the following

 ```yaml
 apiVersion: batch/v1